-- A ticket must have one main customer.
+- If an external side is required for the queue, the tickets must have a main customer.
 Every ticket can have only one main customer.
 It does not need to have additional customers, but it can have any number of additional customers.
 The customer represents the external side of a ticket. - A ticket does not have to be assigned to an engineer, but if it is, it can only be assigned to one engineer at a time.
 A ticket does not have to have additional engineers, but it can have any number of additional engineers.
 Assigning a ticket to an engineer can be done manually or automatically.
 The engineers represent the internal side of a ticket. - A ticket always has a name, often called ticket number, a subject, and a ticket icon.
 The ticket icon shows the current scope of the ticket and can have a color indicating the value of a given data field.
 Every ticket also has an ID that is used internally and cannot be seen by the user. - The ticket header always shows the current queue and scope, assigned engineer, and creation date of a ticket. - The ticket icon in the Web Client can have (and in most cases does have) a color that represents a certain value of a list.
 Often the priority is used, e.g., high priority tickets are displayed in red, medium tickets in orange, and low priority tickets in yellow.